HDR Examinations - FAQs for staff

 Examiners need to be nominated in the HDR Examinations online system.
 You will receive an email when your candidate gives notice of their intention to submit the thesis and, if you have not already commenced contacting potential examiners, this is your prompt to do so.

 You need to have nominated suitable examiners before the thesis is lodged for examination.
-In fact, HDR Examinations will not permit the candidate to lodge their thesis for examination until examiners have been nominated.
+You will only be able to nominate the examiners once the Notice of Intention to Submit has been approved.
+HDR Examinations will not permit the candidate to lodge their thesis for examination until examiners have been nominated and approved.
 Any delay to the nomination impacts directly on the candidate.

 You should commence the nomination process well in advance of the anticipated date of thesis submission.